TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson.md

 ##Materials/Preparation
 * [Do Now] - Project on screen
 * [Worksheet]
+* Associated Reading - section 1.2 of Book
 * Read through the Do Now, Worksheet, and lesson so that you are familiar with the requirements and can assist students.

 ## Pacing Guide